fedor-rusak/thoughts/README.md

 * records - allows to look at current notes in technical format.
 Use arrows to navigate.
 ESC or q to exit.
 * save - save records to file
 * load - load records from file
 * thoughts - nice style of visualizing notes one by one.
-Arrows to navigate and ESQ/q to exit.
+Up/down arrows to navigate and ESQ/q to exit.
 Enter to choose note for editing.
 * drop - for deleting chosen note
 * new - to start new note from scratch
 * position - currently under development.
 Needed to get cursor position.
 * browse - to see thoughts sorted by tag (date by default).
 Up and down to navigate across tag index.
 Left and right to choose tag for index.
 Enter to choose note for editing.
 * help - to see list of supported commands
-* example - to load test records to play around with
+* development-thoughts - thoughts I got while developing this app

 Hit ESC or Ctrl-C to exit.